-You can help Council keep improving how we consult and engage you in Council decisions.
+We invited the community to help Council keep improving how we consult and engage you in Council decisions.

-Share your thoughts before 9 am on Monday 11 August 2025.
+Consultation closed at 9 am on Monday 11 August 2025.

-How to participate in this consultation
+How you participated in this consultation

 Snapshot of community engagement